Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Problem setup

 \begin{proposition} Let $(\sz_t)_{t=0}^{T}$ be state estimates given by the Kalman filter.
 Then,

-where $\sL_{t+1} i_{t+1}$ is independent of $\sz_t$ and $u_t$, i.e., the state estimates follow the same linear dynamics with noises $\sL_{t+1} i_{t+1}$.
-The cost at step $t$ can be reformulated as functions of the state estimates by
+where $\sL_{t+1} i_{t+1}$ is independent of $\sz_t$ and $u_t$, i.e., the state estimates follow the same linear dynamics as the underlying state, with noises $\sL_{t+1} i_{t+1}$.
+The cost at step $t$ can then be reformulated as functions of the state estimates by